McKeown Medical

 As well as the procedures we have gone through above, see some further additional facelift surgery variations:

 The journey towards a rejuvenated appearance begins well before the surgery.
-During the initial consultation, your surgeon will evaluate your facial structure, skin quality, and discuss your aesthetic goals.
+During the initial consultation, your surgeon will evaluate your facial structure and skin quality and discuss your aesthetic goals.
 This conversation ensures that both you and your surgeon are aligned in expectations for the outcome.

 On the day of the surgery, the procedure typically involves: